Amdrija/personal-website/content/posts/go-is-too-simple.md

 ---
 title: "Go Is Too Simple"
-date: 2023-08-30T16:50:08+02:00
+date: 2023-08-30T18:50:08+02:00
 draft: false
 summary: "Go is a very simple language, in fact, it's so simple that it's possible to pick it up in a week.
 This, alongside it's concurrency model, is, arguably, one of Go's greatest strengths.
-However, this simplicity comes at the cost of ergonomics...."
+However, this simplicity comes at the cost of ergonomics."
 ---
 Go is a very simple language, in fact, it's so simple that it's possible to pick it up in a week.
 This, alongside it's concurrency model, is, arguably, one of Go's greatest strengths.
 However, this simplicity comes at the cost of ergonomics.